 - Choose a platform to invest with

 1. Choose investment type

-There are numerous ways to invest in the KOSPI Composite Index.
+There are numerous options available to you.
 To find the best strategy for your own personal investing goals, consider factors such as the relative size of transaction fees for each approach, as well as the level of customer service that you want when investing.
-Here are some of the most popular ways to invest in the KOSPI Composite Index:
+Here are some of the most popular ways to do so:

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange during regular stock market hours, in a similar way to individual stocks.
 ETFs usually include a bunch of different assets at once, such as a collection of bonds or commodities, or all the stocks that make up an index such as the KOSPI Composite Index.
 A KOSPI Composite Index ETF gives you access to a highly diversified batch of 800 stocks, without entailing large transaction or management fees.